temporaerhaus/website/content/posts/2024-07-14-katastrophenalarm-und-hausmeisterei-monatsbericht-juni-2024.en.md

 Whether locally or from afar, we are always happy about everyone who thinks of us and supports us.
 Be it through a regular or individual donation, for example on [betterplace](https://www.betterplace.org/de/projects/85727-das-temporaerhaus-gestaltet-selbstbestimmte-stadtentwicklung-mit) or [directly](https://temporaerhaus.de/spenden/), but also by mentions and telling our stories.

-Ein besonderer Dank gilt diesen Monat der mehrfachen Erwähnung auf dem Panel [„Caring for our Web – Software-Projekte als Care-Work“](http://cdn.re-publica.com/de/session/caring-our-web-software-projekte-als-care-work-0) auf der re:publica 2024.
-Special thanks this month to the multiple mentions on the panel ["Caring for our Web – Software Projects as Care Work"](http://cdn.re-publica.com/de/session/caring-our-web-software-projekte-als-care-work-0) at re:publica 2024.
+Special thanks this month to the multiple mentions on the panel [“Caring for our Web – Software Projects as Care Work”](http://cdn.re-publica.com/de/session/caring-our-web-software-projekte-als-care-work-0) at re:publica 2024.
 There, [tante](https://tante.cc/), who was recently a speaker at [Denkanstöße 2024](https://ulmer-denkanstoesse.de/juergen-geuter/) in Ulm, explained from minute 0:50:07 onwards how a city can interfere with volunteering projects with a great deal of force and dominance.
-From minute 0:53:56, in response to a question from the audience, he briefly explains the story again and calls the city of Ulm's approach "the best practice for doing it the worst way" – and [Franziska Heine](https://de.wikipedia.org/wiki/Franziska_Heine) from Wikimedia Deutschland makes it clear that Wikimedia supports us at the new location and that the city's approach is not a good example of how a municipality should deal with the local volunteer community.
+From minute 0:53:56, in response to a question from the audience, he briefly explains the story again and calls the city of Ulm's approach “the best practice for doing it the worst way”—and [Franziska Heine](https://de.wikipedia.org/wiki/Franziska_Heine) from Wikimedia Deutschland makes it clear that Wikimedia supports us at the new location and that the city's approach is not a good example of how a municipality should deal with the local volunteer community.
-Thank you very much for these shout-outs – and of course also for the support from Wikimedia Deutschland, which enables us to continue pursuing our original and self-chosen mission!
+Thank you very much for these shout-outs—and of course also for the support from Wikimedia Deutschland, which enables us to continue pursuing our original and self-chosen mission!